BluFedora/SR-Spritesheet-Manager/Project/Documentation/spritesheet_generator.md

 // Main Data Structures

 struct Header {
   /* off:  0 */ uint32 magic;        // Is required to the the ASCII bytes "SRSM".
   /* off:  4 */ uint16 data_offset;  // The offset to move by to get to the data.
   /* off:  6 */ uint8  version;      // The current version of the file format. (must be 0)
-  /* off: 7 */ uint8  num_chunks;  // Number of chunks contains in this file.
+  /* off:  7 */ uint8  num_chunks;   // Number of chunks contained in the binary.
+  /* off:  8 */ uint16 atlas_width;  // The width of the spritesheet image.
+  /* off: 10 */ uint16 atlas_height; // The height of the spritesheet image.
 }

 struct Chunk {